-Monitoring Location Measures/ Actions to Address any Exceedances Implementation Timeline & Status Centralised Air Pollution Unit (CAPCS) To address the exceedances for Total Odour (ou/Nm) recorded in January 2024 and February 2024, the Contractor has ordered a new H2S / ORP sensor to replace the faulty one and will be installed as soon as practicable.
-The ventilation pipes in wet sieve drums and reject skips will be cleaned in order to remove clogs and increase the air flow rate.
-The installation of the new H2S /ORP sensor will be completed as soon as practicable (b).
-The cleaning of ventilation pumps will be conducted in April 2024.
-Cogeneration Unit 1 (CHP 1) To address the ongoing NOx exceedances recorded from October 2023 - March 2024, the Contractor has ordered 3 new cylinder heads from the supplier to replace the old ones and improve performance.
-To address the SO2 exceedances recorded from October 2023 - March 2024, a quality assurance level 2 test (QAL2) was completed by a third-party laboratory that showed lower SO2 values than those reported by the CEMS.
-The lower values measured by the laboratory was attributed to methane gas interference.
-Based on this study, it was proposed to implement a correction factor in the CEMS to adjust for the methane gas interference.
-To address the HCl exceedances recorded from October 2023 - March 2024, the Contractor shall implement fine tuning measures such as reviewing the ignition temperature curve, spark plug condition check and adjusting the intake &amp; exhaust valves on the cylinder to reduce the fluctuations in HCl emissions and keep within the permissible limit.
-A CHP expert from Europe will visit the ORRC1 facility to review the performance of the CHPs.
-The new cylinder heads will arrive and be installed by May 2024.
-The updated QAL2 correction factor for SO2 will be implemented as soon as practicable (b); the MT and IEC have no objections, and the Contractor has informed EPD of this scheduled implementation.
-The fine-tuning measures will be implemented by May 2024.
-The CHP expert will visit in May 2024.
-The Contractor will receive additional training in December 2024.
+Monitoring Location Measures/ Actions to Address any Exceedances Implementation Timeline & Status Centralised Air Pollution Unit (CAPCS) To address the exceedances for Total Odour (ou/Nm) recorded in January 2024 - February 2024 and August 2024, the Contractor ordered a new H2S / ORP sensor to replace the faulty one which was installed on 23 May 2024.
+The cleaning of the ventilation pumps was conducted in April 2024. • All measures have been implemented (a) .
+Cogeneration Unit 1 (CHP 1) To address the ongoing NOx exceedances recorded from October 2023 - August 2024, the Contractor ordered 3 new cylinder heads from the supplier to replace the old ones and improve performance which were installed in May 2024.
+To address the SO2 exceedances recorded from October 2023 - June 2024 and August 2024, SO2 sampling and testing was completed by a third-party laboratory that showed lower SO2 values than those reported by the CEMS.
+The lower The new cylinder heads were installed in May 2024, and further works are ongoing.
+The updated SO2 correction factor was implemented on 17 May 2024.
+The fine-tuning measures were implemented during